mpumelelomsane/Calculator-project/README.md

 Contributions are welcome!
 If you'd like to contribute to this project:

 1. Fork this repository.
-2. Create a new branch for your feature or bug fix:

-git checkout -b feature-name
+2. Create a new branch for your feature or bug fix :  git checkout -b feature-name
-3. Commit your changes:

-git commit -m "Description of changes"
+3. Commit your changes : git commit -m "Description of changes"
-4. Push to your branch:

-git push origin feature-name
+4. Push to your branch : git push origin feature-name
 5. Open a pull request.

 ### Contact
 If you have any questions or suggestions, feel free to reach out at msanempumey@gmail.com.